 The blurred visions of vegan gujiya, puff pastry and croissants are stronger and clearer, ever since I saw boxes of vegan butter spread at Foodhall.
-I was such a pig I piled six boxes in my shopping trolley.
+I piled six boxes in my shopping trolley.
 Imagine my shock when I was told that the bill came to Rs.6,000/-!
-I checked the prices and found that a half kg box of vegan butter spread came at an outrageous price of Rs.637/-!
+I found that a half kg box of vegan butter spread came at an outrageous price of Rs.637/-.
 Worth it?
-Totally, if you do are rolling in green, maybe.
+Totally, if you are rolling in green, maybe.
 I requested the cashier to bill two boxes and strike out four.
 Whatever little guilt I felt were quashed by happy visions of flour and butter.
 Right now, I am using the butter very sparingly, but the visions are still there.
 If you know me only through the blog you can expect it show up here, and if you know me well?
 You might not recognize me.
 I will try to camouflage the love handles with loose-fitting, flowing tops.

 Coming back to Holi, since it was the first day of indulgence and guilt was still high, I stuck to making something that will use butter sparingly.
 Not gujiya.
-I made matthri (some of you might know it as matthi or suali as it is called in Rajasthan).
-Mattris are very crisp, flaky, deep-fried Indian cookies made with refined flour.
+I made matthri.
+Some of you might know it as matthi or suali as it is called in Rajasthan.
+Matthris are very crisp, flaky, deep-fried Indian cookies made with refined flour.
 All things evil – fats, gluten and oil.